tibor-kulcar/gap/README.md

 * alternatively, `grunt watch` starts watching `src/static/coffee` for changes
 * `bin/run` starts dev app server
 * navigate to [http://localhost:8080](http://localhost:8080) and enjoy!

+### Selenium part
+* Install selenium 'pip install selenium'
+* For Chrome support download ChromeDriver from https://code.google.com/p/chromedriver/downloads/list and unzip where you like to.
+Current path to chromedriver is set to /src/test/selenium_tests/

 ## Thank you!
 Any ideas, thoughts, fixes (specially corrections of my english :) are welcome!